 5. Is it expensive to visit Netherlands

-Rated as one of one of the most costly nations in Europe, Netherlands should get on your travel list because of its lovely views as well as fascinating cities.
+Rated as one of one of the most costly nations in Europe, Holland should get on your travel list because of its lovely views as well as fascinating cities.
 The expense of living in this nation is pretty high yet there are several ways to save money while you check out Netherlands.

 Netherlands should get on your travel list because of its lovely views as well as fascinating cities.